TakumiBC/zed-windows/README.md

 ## Download

-Go to [Releases](https://github.com/TakumiBC/zed-windows/releases) and download the latest version of `zed.exe`.
-Run `zed.exe` on your Windows computer to start the application.
+Go to [Releases](https://github.com/TakumiBC/zed-windows/releases) and download the latest version of `zed_setup.exe`.
+Run `zed_setup.exe` on your Windows computer and follow the instructions from the setup wizard.
+Afterwards, you should be able to run Zed.